willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 **Solutions**:
 - Verify your API token or API key is correct
-- Check that the token has required permissions (Account Settings, Account Memberships)
+- Check that the token has required permissions (Account Settings)
 - Ensure the account ID is correct
 - For API key authentication, verify the email is correct